Camera Headlines

-Camera Headlines was an early American television series that aired from January 1948 to 1949 on the DuMont Television Network.
+Camera Headlines is an early American television series that aired from January 1948 to 1949 on the DuMont Television Network.

 Broadcast history

 DuMont's previous national news program, The Walter Compton News, had premiered on DuMont station WTTG in June 1947, then on the DuMont network on August 25, 1947, but was off the air by January 1948.
 This show had movie publicist Compton (1912-1959) reading news from a script with the occasional use of slides.

 Premiering in January 1948, Camera Headlines was an attempt by DuMont to present a TV news program using newsreel film footage.
 As with some other early television programs, there is conflicting information about the show, with some sources reporting that the series was 30 minutes long, while other sources stating it was 15 minutes long.
 Camera Headlines aired Monday through Friday at 7:30 pm Eastern Time, with I.N.S.
 Telenews following at 7:45pm on Tuesdays only.

 Camera Headlines also aired weekdays 12:30 to 12:45pm ET.
 The DuMont daytime schedule beginning in January 1949 was: